keshav21/TodoTaskBackend/README.md

 Before you begin, ensure you have met the following requirements:
 - Java Development Kit (JDK) 17 or later installed.
 - Maven build tool installed.
+- Postgres Running and DB and table is created.
 - Docker installed (optional, for running with Docker).

 ## Getting Started